 There are so many ways to make Kimchi, even in Korea where it’s native.
-But in the US, there are not many place that sell Kimchi except at the oriental markets, kinda far away though.
-Surprisingly, my local Walmart does carry one though in to salad section, strange.
+But in the US, there are not many places that sell Kimchi except at the oriental markets, kinda far away though.
+Surprisingly, my local Walmart does carry one in its salad section, strange.
 Still, the taste is not that desirable, I mean not even comparable to what you would have in Korea or Korean friend.

-Another thing with store bought is that you can’t control what’s in the jar.
-So say you are passing our that delicious Kimchi on a grilling afternoon, but one of your party member happen to be vegan, or allergic to seafood, hate fish, or simply just can’t tolerate the extreme heat.
+Another thing with store-bought is that you can’t control what’s in the jar.
+So say you are passing our that delicious Kimchi on a grilling afternoon, but one of your party members happen to be vegan, or allergic to seafood, hate fish, or simply just can’t tolerate the extreme heat.
 Should you skip your precious Kimchi on them?
 No, you don’t have to.
 Not if you have your own vegan Kimchi, or make your own not-so-spicy kimchi.
 See my point !!

 I also add some apple cider vinegar to have just a little bit hint of sourness, very mild so it won’t overpower the overall taste.

-Finally some fruits’ flesh.
+Finally, some fruits’ flesh is needed.
 I used plum and pear, but you could use apple or something similar.
-I heard some Koreans would use persimmon too, but I live in the mid west so it’s not native in this season.
+I heard some Koreans would use persimmon too, but I live in the midwest so it’s not native in this season.

-You could just salted and make kimchi with just napa cabbage alone, or add the side veggies like I did in this recipe.
+You could just salted and make kimchi with just napa cabbage alone, or add the side veggies as I did in this recipe.
 I usually add some daikon radish, carrot, and scallion or leek for some extra flavor.
-Shred them for quicker soak in this instant version.
-So, if you have good knife skill and can multi-task, this whole kimchi making process would cost about 30-40 minutes, start to finish.
+Shred them for a quicker soak in this instant version.
+So, if you have good knife skills and can multi-task, this whole kimchi-making process would cost about 30-40 minutes, start to finish.

 - 4 stems green onion/scallion

 - 1/2 cup salt + 1 Tbsp salt